unit-mole/applied-data-science-machine-learning-portfolio/README.md

 ---

-## License
+## License and Third-Party Materials

-This repository is distributed under the [MIT License](LICENSE).
+The original source code and original documentation in this repository are licensed under the [MIT License](LICENSE).

-Individual datasets, models, and third-party libraries remain subject to their original licenses, source terms, and usage conditions.
-Dataset-specific provenance and limitations are documented inside each project's `data/README.md`.
+Datasets, pretrained models, model weights, images, reference materials, and other third-party assets used by the portfolio projects are not relicensed by this repository.
+They remain subject to the licenses, terms of use, attribution requirements, and usage restrictions established by their respective owners.

+Dataset provenance, source information, and relevant limitations are documented in each project's `data/README.md` and supporting project documentation.
+Before reusing any dataset, model, or external asset, review its original source and applicable license or provider terms.
+Inclusion in this portfolio does not transfer ownership or grant additional usage rights beyond those provided by the original owner.

+Unless explicitly stated otherwise, trained models, analytical outputs, reports, and generated artifacts in this portfolio are provided for educational, research, and portfolio-demonstration purposes.
+They are not guaranteed to be suitable for production, medical, financial, safety-critical, or other high-risk applications.

 ---